Suicide-DataSet/RSD_15K/README.md

 If your research uses the RSD-15K dataset, please cite the following paper in your publication:

 ```
 Zheng, S., Tao, Y., & Zhou, T. (2025).
 RSD-15K: A Large-Scale User-Level Annotated Dataset for Suicide Risk Detection on Social Media.
-The Hong Kong Polytechnic University.
+XXXXXXXXXXXXX
 ```

 ## Research Team

+**Shouwen Zheng**
+Department of Computing
+The Hong Kong Polytechnic University
+Hong Kong
+21097982d@connect.polyu.hk

+**Yingzhi Tao**
+School of Computer Science and Technology
+Anhui University
+Hefei, China
+e02114112@stu.ahu.edu.cn

+**Taiqi Zhou**
+Department of Computing
+The Hong Kong Polytechnic University
+Hong Kong
+21106717d@connect.polyu.hk

+## Acknowledgements
+We would like to express our gratitude to the following individuals for their valuable contributions and support:

+**Dr. Li Jun**
+Department of Computer Science
+The Hong Kong Polytechnic University

+**Prof. LI Qing**
+Department of Computer Science
-This dataset was developed by a research team at The Hong Kong Polytechnic University.
+The Hong Kong Polytechnic University

+**The Annotation Team**
+For their meticulous work in data labeling and validation

+We also thank the anonymous reviewers for their insightful comments and the funding agencies that supported this research.

 ## License and Terms of Use